wahinekai/memberdatabase-backend/README.md

 ### Development

 To build a development version, run the following command from the root of this repository: `./build.py -d`.
 This will build a development version of the application for testing.
 The application has hot reloading - meaning any changes will be re-compiled without user intervention.

 ### Release

 To test a release candidate locally, build the release Docker container with `./build.py -b`.
 It is possible to then test that release version with `./build.py -p`.

 ## TO-DO

 1. Create documentation & build script for pushing to Github Packages.
 2. Create & integrate Docker Compose for development & release full-stack testing.
 3. Add local Cosmos DB emulator to script.
+4. Documentation on environment variable adding